zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/_index.md

 ## Enable Azure Automanage on an Azure Arc enabled server

-* In order to keep your local environment clean and untouched, we will use Azure Cloud Shell to run the `arcautomanage.sh` shell script against the Azure Arc enabled server.
+* In order to keep your local environment clean and untouched, we will use Azure Cloud Shell to run the `arcAutomanage.sh` shell script against the Azure Arc enabled server.

   ![Screenshot showing Azure Cloud Shell](./03.png)

-* To run the automation, navigate to the [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_arc_servers_jumpstart/automanage/artifacts) and edit [the script's](https://github.com/microsoft/azure_arc/tree/main/azure_arc_servers_jumpstart/automanage/artifacts/arcautomanage.sh) environment variables:
+* To run the automation, navigate to the [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_arc_servers_jumpstart/automanage/artifacts) and edit [the script's](https://github.com/microsoft/azure_arc/tree/main/azure_arc_servers_jumpstart/automanage/artifacts/arcAutomanage.sh) environment variables:
-  *  _`automanage_account_name`_: name of your Automanage Account identity, make sure it is unique.
+  *  _`automanageAccountName`_: name of your Automanage Account identity, make sure it is unique.
   * _`location`_: Azure Region where your Arc enabled server is registered to.
-  * _`resource_group`_: Azure Resource Group where your Azure Arc enabled Server is registered to.
+  * _`resourceGroup`_: Azure Resource Group where your Azure Arc enabled Server is registered to.
-  * _`machine_name`_: Name of your Azure Arc enabled server as it is shown in the Azure Portal.
+  * _`machineName`_: Name of your Azure Arc enabled server as it is shown in the Azure Portal.
   * _`profile`_: refers to the environment of your Azure Arc enabled server as Azure Automanage has different profiles.
 Values can be "Production" or "DevTest".

  ![Screenshot environment variables](./04.png)